hacdias/hacdias.com/content/2019/12/20/quick-dive-into-dweb-ipfs/index.md

 ---
-title: A Quick Dive Into the DWeb With IPFS
+title: 'Talk: A Quick Dive Into the DWeb With IPFS'
 description: |
   I gave my first talk ever on BarcampLX #4 and I gave an introduction to the dWeb world using IPFS as a gateway.
 date: 2019-12-20T15:00:00Z